-Policy liabilities arising from insurance contracts are calculated using actuarial methodologies whereby planned profit margins and an estimate of future liabilities are calculated separately for each product using best estimate assumptions at each reporting date, which require a high level of judgement.
+Policy liabilities arising from insurance contracts are calculated using actuarial methodologies whereby planned profit margins and an estimate of future liabilities are calculated separately for each product using best estimate assumptions at each reporting date, which requires a level of judgement.

-Specific audit and actuarial expertise is required to evaluate complex actuarial methodologies and assumptions.
+Specific audit and actuarial expertise are required to evaluate complex actuarial methodologies and assumptions.

-The company engages an independent Appointed Actuary to determine the assumptions used in the actuarial models.
+The company engages an independent Appointed Actuary to determine the assumptions and perform the calculations used in the actuarial models.